luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 ### Limited Test Duration:

 In an actual conference call, it usually lasts more then 10 minutes.
 However, the experiment was conducted with a 30 second duration in which this interval is quite short and does not reflect the real life usage of the application.
+Based on this we cannot clearly have results that can have system wide implications in order for certain companies to pick the most energy efficient application.

-### Wired Connection:
+### Singular Hardware System:
-Another limitation is the use of wireless connection in which a wired connection would offer a more stable energy reading but this does not reflect real life scenarios since most video conferencing applications work through wireless connections.
+Another limitation is that this experiment was conducted in a single machine in which results could vary in different machines.
+The energy consumption can vary depending on the computers, CPU architecture, GPU, the battery health and power management.

-### Singular Operating System:
+### Operating Systems:
-Another limitation is that this experiment was conducted in a single machine in which results could vary in different machines such as a Mac or Linux computer.
+Only the Windows OS was used in which compared to MacOS and Linux, it can have different power management policies and task scheduling mechanism which can influence the energy consumption.
+Depending on the OS, certain background processes can be running which can impact the energy consumptions.
+Depending on the OS, certain features tested can have optimizations made for that specific OS.

 # Future Work